manivaid/faveo-server-images/_docs/installation/providers/enterprise/centos8s-apache.md

 <a id="7redis-installation" name="7redis-installation"></a>

-### <strong>7.Redis Installation</strong>
+### <strong>7.
+Redis Installation</strong>

-Redis is an open-source (BSD licensed), in-memory data structure store, used as a database, cache and message broker.
+Redis is an open-source (BSD licensed), in-memory data structure store, used as a database, cache, and message broker.

 This is an optional step and will improve system performance and is highly recommended.